michael-carter-projects/Art-Translated/README.md

     This is a cross-platform app that uses a local Tensorflow model trained in Google AutoML to predict the art movement associated with an image provided by the user either through the camera roll or by taking a picture.
-Currently photos can be taken or selected from storage, and fed to the Tensorflow model which provides the user with the 2 most likely movements.
+Currently photos can be taken or selected from storage and the Tensorflow model will provide the user with the 3 most likely movements.
 The user may then select a movement and read the details about the movement which were provided originally by my boss as a spreadsheet.
-Movement data and model are stored locally so that cell service is not required for the app to function, and the prediction itself currently takes less than a second.
-(Longer for camera roll images due to expo Image- Manipulator compatibility. ***FIX***)
+Movement data and model are stored locally so that cell service is not required for the app to function, and the prediction itself currently takes less than a second. (~15 sec for camera roll images due to expo Image- Manipulator compatibility. ***FIX***)

     YouTube link to a demonstration as of 07/07/21: (upload demo and include link)